-NATALIE MUMFORD, BUSINESS MANAGER, HUMPHRIES WEAVING COMPANY Natalie graduated with a Textile Design degree from Central Saint Martins, following an early career in private sector account management.
+NATALIE MUMFORD DIRECTOR, HUMPHRIES WEAVING HUMPHRIESWEAVING.CO.UK SUDBURYSILKMILLS.CO.UK Natalie graduated with a Textile Design degree from Central Saint Martins, following an early career in private sector account management.
 Combining her commercial experience with her creative studies she joined Humphries Weaving as an account manager, specializing in historic restoration and bespoke textile design for the luxury furnishing market.
 After a decade with the business and having completed further qualifications in Leadership and Management, Natalie is now at the helm of the Humphries Weaving Company, coordinating all the business activities and leading a team of account managers.
-Her previous experience of major project management ensures smooth control of the business, which recently celebrated 50 years.
-In the same year Natalie became a liveryman of the Worshipful Company of Weavers.
+Her previous experience of major project management ensures smooth control of the business, which celebrated 50 years in 2022.
+In the same year, Natalie became a livery member of the Worshipful Company of Weavers.
 Humphries Weaving is one of three weaving businesses based at Sudbury Silk Mills, the others being Stephen Walters and David Walters and Natalie also acts as Responsibility Lead for Sudbury Silk Mills, overseeing the implementation of environmental strategy.
-This is delivered through a steering group structure, made up of teams of people across all parts of the mill for engagement in non-commercial activity.
-In 2022 and 2023 Natalie was invited to speak at the UKFT Sustainability in UK Textiles conference, sponsored by the Textile Livery Group, attended by approximately 200 UK textile manufacturing industry professionals.
+This is delivered through a steering group structure, made up of teams of people across all parts of the mill for engagement in noncommercial activity.
+In 2022 and 2023 Natalie was invited to speak at the UKFT Sustainability in UK Textiles conference, sponsored by the Textile Livery Group, attended by approximately 200 UK textile manufacturing industry professionals. (a) @HumphriesWeaving